caspersimon/Ask_many_questions_to_a_pdf/README.md

 Now you are ready to open and use the notebook!

 # Things to keep in mind
+## Environmental sustainability
+Feeding a language model large pdf's requires a lot of computing power.
+Although Cohere offers this functionality for free, you should keep this in mind.
+Additionally, please make sure to read and adhere to the terms of service for using Cohere's API.
+I am not affiliated with them in any way, I just use their API since it offers a lot of functionality for free.

+## About the creator
 This programme is made by someone who started learning Python very recently (since February of 2024).
 This is the reason why the underlying code is a bit messy, (e.g., includes redundant lines of code).
 All constructive feedback is welcome on the discussion forum, but please be kind <3.

-Additionally, please make sure to read and adhere to the terms of service for using Cohere's API.
-I am not affiliated with them in any way, I just use their API since it offers a lot of functionality for free.